stresslimit/slowfactorylabs.co/_jobs/lead-scientist.md

 Slow Factory Labs is hiring a lead scientist for our early stage green chemistry new materials biofabrication company.
 We create a plant-based, biodegradable alternative leather for the fashion and automotive industries, based on a waste to resource model, using no plastic or fossil fuels.

+Ideal candidate is passionate about working at the intersection of biofabrication and material science.

 Slow Factory Labs is building a world where the creation of materials has an overall positive effect on humans and the planet.

 **You:**